CelliesProjects/eStreamPlayer32/README.md

 5. Change the first line in `index_htm.h` to: `const uint8_t index_htm[] = {`
 <br>and change the last line to: `const unsigned int index_htm_len = xxxxxx;`
 where you leave the number xxxxxx unchanged.
 6. Flash the sketch to your esp32.
-Set `Tools->Core Debug Level->Info` before you flash so you can grab the ip adress from the serial port.
+Set `Tools->Core Debug Level->Info` before you flash so you can grab the ip address from the serial port.
 7. Browse to the ip address shown in the serial port.

 ## Hardware needed: